-Optional Practical Training (OPT) is work authorization available to international students who have been in valid F-1 status for at least one academic year (two consecutive semesters) and who plan to seek employment in the U.S. in their chosen field of study.
+Optional Practical Training (OPT) is temporary work authorization available to international students who have been in valid F-1 status for at least one academic year (two consecutive semesters) and who plan to seek employment in the U.S. in their chosen field of study.
 OPT is recommended by international student advisers at MSUM International Student Services, but the final acceptance of your OPT is granted by U.S. Citizenship and Immigration Services (USCIS).
 OPT duration generally is 12 months.
 If you are a STEM program student you qualify for an additional 17 month OPT extension.
-Please read below for more information and schedule an appointment with Janet Hohenstein by e-mailing firstname.lastname@example.org.
+Please read below for more information and contact ISS for more information.
+The OPT process should begin 90-days prior to your program completion date.
+ISS recommends to set an appointment ahead of time or plan this process a semester before your anticipated completion date.

 The earliest you can apply for OPT is 90 days before your completion date.
 Undergraduate student completion date is considered to be the last day of final exams of the semester your degree requirements are fulfilled.
 Graduate students completion date is the day on which all degree requirements are fulfilled, such as filing your thesis or dissertation in Graduate Programs.
 If you are in a graduate program that does not require a thesis or dissertation, your completion date would be the last day of final exams of the semester your degree requirements are fulfilled.
 The latest date the USCIS will accept your application is 60 days after your completion date.
 We strongly recommend our students to apply for OPT ahead of time.